calmm-js/partial.lenses/README.md

 `L.prop(string)` or `string` focuses on the specified object property.

 * When not viewing a defined object property, the result is `undefined`.
+* When writing to a property, the result is always an `Object`.
 * When setting property to `undefined`, the property is removed from the result.
   If the result would be an empty object, the whole result will be `undefined`.